google-deepmind/levintreesearch_cm/README.md

-Racket version *8.9.0.4* or later is required, and at the time of writing the latest *stable* version is only 8.9, so a [snapshot](https://users.cs.utah.edu/plt/snapshots/) build is required — pick the *shortest name* in the `Racket` section that fits your machine.
+Racket version *8.9.0.4* or later is required, and at the time of writing the latest *stable* version is only 8.9, so a [snapshot](https://users.cs.utah.edu/plt/snapshots/) build is required — if in doubt, pick the *shortest name* in the `Racket` section that fits your machine.

-Note for Linux users: Do read the comments on the main download page.
-A full unix-like distribution is recommended, so as to have `racket` in your path.

-You may need to
+*Note for Linux users:*
+Run `sudo sh racket-….sh` then reply `y` to the first question (unix-like distribution) then press Enter for all subsequent questions.

+*Note for Windows Windows and MacOS users:*
 [configure the PATH environment variable](https://github.com/racket/racket/wiki/Configure-Command-Line-for-Racket) to include the directory containing the `racket` and `raco` executables.

-Type `racket -v` to check the version number.
+On the command line, enter `racket -v` to check that version number is at least 8.9.0.4.

 Then install the `levintreesearch_cm` package and all its dependencies (all are Apache2 or Apache2/MIT licensed):